 Mark Davis is an accomplished intellectual property litigator.
 He is certified as a specialist in intellectual property (patents/trade-marks/copyright) by the Law Society of Upper Canada.
 Mark has significant experience in trade-mark and patent litigation, including proceedings under the Patented Medicines (Notice of Compliance) Regulations, as well as in anti-counterfeiting, trade secret and breach of confidence, copyright and industrial design disputes.
 Mark has successfully argued numerous precedent-setting intellectual property cases at trial and on appeal.

-Described as a “gifted appellate and trial lawyer” who “inspires confidence” and provides “smart and practical” advice, Mark is consistently recognized by clients and peers for both this trade-mark and patent litigation skills in publications such as LEXPERT, Best Lawyers in Canada, IAM Patent 1000, WTR Trademark 1000, IP Stars and Benchmark Litigation.
+Described as a “gifted appellate and trial lawyer” who “inspires confidence” and provides “smart and practical” advice, Mark is consistently recognized by clients and peers for both his trade-mark and patent litigation skills in publications such as LEXPERT, Best Lawyers in Canada, IAM Patent 1000, WTR Trademark 1000, IP Stars and Benchmark Litigation.

 Mark is a prolific writer and popular speaker.
 He has taken active leadership roles in many important professional associations for intellectual property law in Canada and the United States.